Walker Art Centre

 In the second part of the exhibition, examples of The Twins’ creative techniques are on display.

-This exhibition is very interesting for everyone interested in history, fashion, India and Art, and a nice example of storytelling for exhibition makers.
+This exhibition is very interesting for everyone interested in history, fashion, India and Art.
+It is also a nice example of storytelling for exhibition makers.

 All photos on this site are not intended for any commercial purpose.
 I have tried to trace all the rules and rights of all images.
 As far as I know, these images can be used in this way.
 If you ar a copyright holder and would like a piece of your work removed or the creditline changed then please do not hesitate to contact me.